agileware/au.com.agileware.civicontact/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Before you report a bug, please check the following requirements first**
 - Did you read the [CiviContact API README](https://github.com/agileware/au.com.agileware.civicontactapi/blob/master/README.md)?
+Yes / No
 - Is the CiviCRM site accessible on the public Internet and is not password-protected (Intranet or private website)?
+Yes / No
 - Is CiviCRM SSL enabled?
+Yes / No
 - Has the CiviCRM Base URL been set on the CiviCRM site?
+Yes / No
 - Have the CiviCRM Resource URLs been set correctly?
+Yes / No
 - Have the CiviCRM Upload Directories been set correctly?
+Yes / No
 - Has the latest version of CiviContact API extension been installed?
+Yes / No
 - Has this been tested using the latest version of CiviContact app?
+Yes / No
 - Has this been tested on a production CiviCRM site?
+Yes / No

 **If you answered "No" to any of the above, then please do not report a bug.
 Fix the item first and re-test.**